ManticoreGamesInc/platform-documentation/src/tutorials/lua_style_guide.md

 - No whitespace at end of lines
 - No vertical alignment
-- Spell out words fully!
+- Spell out words fully.
 Abbreviations generally make code easier to write, but harder to read.

 ### Casing